Register your European telephone number online!

 Making calls with a softphone

-Below, we discuss the differences between a softphone on the computer and a softphone on the mobile phone
+Below, we detail the key differences and considerations for using a softphone on a computer versus a mobile phone.

 2. Installing softphone on mobile phone

-For softphones to work optimally, installation on a computer or laptop is required.
-And, of course, a good internet connection.
-It is then a perfect replacement for a landline phone.
+For a softphone to work optimally, you need to install it on a computer or laptop with a strong internet connection.
+In this setup, it's a perfect replacement for a traditional landline phone.

 Regular updates